tmiess/CryptoBase/README.md

 - Socket.IO

 # Authors
-Take a look at who make [contributions](https://github.com/tmiess/CryptoBase/graphs/contributors) to this project.
+Take a look at who makes [contributions](https://github.com/tmiess/CryptoBase/graphs/contributors) to this project.